-To maintain the healthiest plants, investing in a soil test every 3 to 5 years is never a bad idea.
+To maintain the healthiest shrubs, investing in a soil test every 3 to 5 years is never a bad idea.

 Not only will this tell you the pH and what nutrients are missing, but it can also tell you when the soil has too much of a nutrient so you can adjust your fertilizer to match.

-Finally, let’s talk about hydrangea cultivars which were created specifically to produce green blooms.
+Finally, let’s talk about hydrangea cultivars created specifically to produce green hydrangea blooms.